-35. Loosen, but do not remove, the six cap locking screws, and separate the cap from the cell with a slight rocking motion.
-The OFITE Cell Cap Removal Tool (#170-33) makes it easy to remove tight, difficult to remove, cell caps which may have slightly heat expanded.
+34. Invert the cell and loosen, but do not remove, the six cap locking screws, and separate the cap from the cell with a slight rocking motion.
+The OFITE Cell Cap Removal Tool (#170-33) makes it easy to remove tight difficult to remove cell caps.

-36. There are several ways to remove the filter along with the filter cake.
+35. There are several ways to remove the filter along with the filter cake.

 - a.
 Hold the cell and invert it over a sink and let the weight of the fluid inside the cell push the disk out. - b.
-Careful manipulation with a spatula will often remove a filter and filter cake intact without losing fluid. - 37.
+A spatula might help in prying out the ceramic disk. - c.
+With the outlet cell cap removed, re-attach the Inlet $CO_2$ pressure assembly and apply enough pressure to extrude the ceramic disk. - 36.
 Discard the fluid inside the cell unless it is required for further testing.
-Save the filter cake for analysis. - 38.
-Clean and dry the apparatus thoroughly after each use. - 39.
+Save the filter cake for analysis. - 37.
+Clean and dry the apparatus thoroughly after each use. - 38.
 Inspect all o-rings for deformities and replace as necessary.
 Replace all o-rings if the test was conducted above 350°F.